Pingry/ATCS1617/ATCS1_Assignments/ATCS1_GitHubAssignment.md

 	}

 8. Now commit that to your repository in the Git\_Project folder.
 9. Create a text file called readMe.txt.
-Explain why you did you
+Explain why you did you chose to use GitHub Desktop or command line for your commits.
+Also, explain what a commit is.

 [1]:	https://guides.github.com/activities/hello-world/
 [2]:	https://help.github.com/articles/cloning-a-repository/